 \subsection{HJB Equations and Critic Actor Algorithm}

-For the sake of simplification (by setting $\tilde{m}^A_t=e^{-r_At}m_t^A$ and $\tilde{m}^P_t=e^{-r_pt}m_t^P$), we may assume zero interest rates $r_A=r_p=0$ and to capture the most important feature of Principal-Agent problem, we choose $b(t,a,x)=a,\sigma(t,a,x)=1$.
+For the sake of simplification (by setting $\tilde{m}^A_t=e^{-r_At}m_t^A$ and $\tilde{m}^P_t=e^{-r_pt}m_t^P$), we may assume zero interest rates $r_A=r_p=0$.
 The PA problem constitutes a stochastic control problem; hence, its corresponding Principal’s value function admits characterization via an associated Hamilton-Jacobi-Bellman (HJB) equation.
 As is standard in the literature (e.g.~\cite{sannikov2008continuous}), we first solve the Agent's problem (\ref{eq:agent}) by using the comparison principle of BSDEs and stochastic maximum principle.
 When solving the Agent's problem, the Agent's optimal remaining utility process is characterized as a state process, which we denote as $\{W_t\}_{\{0\leq t\leq T\}}$.
-An auxiliary process $\{Y_t\}_{\{0\leq t\leq T\}}$ will also arise when deriving the Agent's optimal consumption process, .
-These two processes, $\{W_t\}_{\{0\leq t\leq T\}}$, $\{Y_t\}_{\{0\leq t\leq T\}}$, together with (\ref{eq: agent-consum}) and (\ref{eq: principal-consum}), are the four state processes needed to solve the Principal's problem.
+In the dynamics of $\{W_t\}$, another process $\{Z_t\}_{\{0\leq t\leq T\}}$ appears from optimizing $J^A (t,\alpha,\beta,\xi,a,c)$ over the effort process $\{a_t\}$ using the comparison principle of BSDE.
+An auxiliary process $\{Y_t\}_{\{0\leq t\leq T\}}$ also arises when deriving the Agent's optimal consumption process, introducing another process $\{\hat{Z}_t\}_{0\leq t\leq T}$ from the stochastic maximum principle.
+These two processes, $\{W_t\}$, $\{Y_t\}$, together with (\ref{eq: agent-consum}) and (\ref{eq: principal-consum}), are the four state processes needed to solve the Principal's problem.